pcardotatgit/lab_simulator-001/README.md

 ### Navigate into the network

-Instructions for SecureX / Cisco XDR interaction are given into the [Detect, Alert and Block Threat Use Case](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/100-SecureX_automation_lab) lab.
+Instructions for SecureX interaction are given into the [Detect, Alert and Block Threat Use Case](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/100-SecureX_automation_lab) lab.

 If you click into the hacker icon, then you will see a CMD console opens.